 from Rodgers & Hammerstein At The Movies

-Since 2004, when John and his eponymous orchestra first played this reconstituted medley, by MGM’s best-known music director, at the 2,900-seat Royal Festival Hall, it has become sort of their signature piece which they’ve played all over the world, from Sydney to Berlin.
-I can’t imagine how John was able to transcribe the score directly from hearing this lusterless 1954 film short, but my darling has the gift of patience and commitment.
+MGM’s best-known music director arranged this piece in 1954 in commemoration of the studio’s 30th birthday.
+And since 2004, when my beloved John Wilson and his eponymous orchestra first played this reconstituted medley at the 2,900-seat Royal Festival Hall, it’s gone on to become sort of their signature piece, which they’ve played all over the world from Sydney to Berlin.
+I can’t imagine how John was able to reconstruct the score directly from hearing this lusterless film short, but my darling has the gift of patience and commitment.

 One of those rare moments when John conducted without his baton, which fell out of his grasp but was retrieved seconds later by an alert string player.
 Berlin, 2016.

-The last two numbers, “Donkey” and “Rainbow” were obvious tributes to Green’s late predecessor, Oscar-winner (for The Wizard of Oz score, which John reconstructed by ear), Herbert Stothart.
+The last two numbers, “Donkey” and “Rainbow” were obvious tributes to Green’s late predecessor as music director, Oscar winner (for The Wizard of Oz score, which John reconstructed by ear), Herbert Stothart.

-Deleted: 2 bars plus “Baby, It’s Cold Outside” and John, I’d really like having a little chinwag with you re Philip Lane’s remarks etc one of these days.
+Deleted: 2 bars plus “Baby, It’s Cold Outside” / Frank Loesser and John, I’d really like having a little chinwag with you re Philip Lane’s remarks etc one of these days.

 “Payapang Daigdig” means Peaceful World in English, and this piece has all the beauty and inspiration of Faure.
 The Filipino-American Symphony and Chorus, with its home base in San Diego, California, is the first and only Filipino orchestra outside of the Philippines.

-Before I go into a couple of my bonny’s more recent musical missteps that have done their part to annoy the hell out of me, I think it’s only fair to share the best clips available of John Wilson’s own 24-year-old orchestra—cannily named, as I have mentioned, The John Wilson Orchestra—which, out of over 200(!) on YouTube in nine years, come down to about three, maybe four of those clips spread out through 2009-2017.
+Before I go into a couple of my bonny’s more recent musical missteps that have done their part to annoy the hell out of me, I think it’s only fair first to share the best clips available of John Wilson’s own 24-year-old orchestra—cannily named, as I have mentioned, The John Wilson Orchestra—which, out of over 200(!) on YouTube in nine years, come down to about 3, maybe 4 of these “best clips” spread out through 2009-2017.

 Je l’ai cherchée partout j’ai fait le tour du monde